Cal-Rex/moments-walkthrough/walkthrough.md

 - Dropdown Bootstrap component
     - display the edit and delete options for post owners.
+    - make the delete function work
+    - make the edit button link to the edit page
+        - (but not build it)

 **Important!
 Check your code!**
 **Once you complete the video, check the code below the video to fix a browser bug.**